snoussi/cdc-demo/README.md

 COMMIT;
 ```

-2. Verify that the changes to the customers database has been replicated into MongoDB
+2. Verify that the changes to the customers database have been replicated into MongoDB

 # Learn More